Gastric Bypass Surgery in Denver

 Following gastric bypass surgery, all patients have obesity-related co-morbidities that improve or resolve completely.
-Weight loss is initially dramatic with an average weight loss of 90 lbs at 6 months and 117 lbs at 1 year, and weight loss can be anticipated for up to 18 months if patients are compliant with the lifestyle and dietary changes required.
+Weight loss is initially dramatic and can be anticipated for an extended period if patients are compliant with the lifestyle and dietary changes required.

 The gastric Roux-en-Y is proven to be safe and effective in morbidly obese patients.
 The gastric bypass allows these patients to:

 - Lose significant weight and maintain weight loss long-term

 - Reverse many obesity-related health problems

 - Favorably impact longevity and quality of life

 The Roux-en-Y gastric bypass procedure is a combination of a restrictive and malabsorptive procedure.

 - A laparoscopy is a long tube with a small camera lens at one end connected by fiber optics to a television camera at the other end.
 Several small incisions are made through which instruments are passed to conduct the procedure.

 - The upper portion of the stomach is freed and a row of staples is placed horizontally (side to side) a few centimeters below the esophagus–stomach junction.